sbeinlich/react_starter/README.md

 ## Basic Setup
 `git clone` this repo

 run `yarn` to install necessary dependencies.
+Or to be consistent with EECS485, run `npm install`.

 run `yarn run` and navigate to localhost:3000.
+Or to be consistent with EECS485, run `npm run start` and navigate to localhost:3000.

 #### A note about using `yarn` over `npm`